 - Garnish with the sesame seeds and serve.

-I prefer to substitute the corn oil with olive oil.
-Flavour the chicken breast with spices of your choices before grilling or baking it.
-Rub in a dash of fresh lemon juice before shredding it for a more delicious flavour.
+I prefer to substitute corn oil with olive oil.
+Flavor the chicken breast with spices of your choice before grilling or baking it.
+Rub in a dash of fresh lemon juice before shredding it for a more delicious flavor.

 - 1 whole Cooked Chicken Breast shredded

 - 2 pcs.
 Green Onions chopped